geofbaum/Environment-Canada-Meteo-Data/README.md

 # Environment-Canada-Meteo-Data
+<b> As of Feb 12, 2022 I've had the time to verify that the scripts in this repository still work with the current Enviornment Canada
+data repository for the SWOB-ML weather data.
+There have been some changes from the last time this repository had any major change.
+This is regarding many of the sites that were hard coded in the scripts as examples as many used to provide only hourly data but now provide data at minute intervals as well as the hourly intervals.
+Other changes might have occurred that I've not had time to verify.
+I will continue to provide updates over the coming months.</b>

 Some files to download the Hourly Meteorological Data that is stored on the Environment Canada (EC) server for free for 30 days.
 It offers the ability to have access to data that is not regularly needed by the general public but could be for Meteorologists or anyone who needs to more specific weather data then is available through the the regular EC Historical Data portal.
 The script